Skip to Content

 We highly recommend it for companies that want a durable print with good visibility on their uniforms.
 Also for clothing brands that need the versatility of vinyl or transfer, but with the durability of screen printing.

-The feel is very similar to transfer or vinyl printing, but the advantage is that you don’t have to ‘chop’ the excess material, and it has better durability and rebound.
+The feel is very similar to vinyl printing, but the advantage of direct to film printing is that there’s no need to ‘chop’ excess material, and it has better durability and rebound.
+If you've ever wondered, can you use sublimation ink for DTF printing, you can't; DTF requires specific ink for adhesion and quality.

 Why Choose DTF Printing?